newatoms/beta/_private/pitches/stby.md

 ### Method

 We show which considerations STBY makes when accepting projects.

-Short interview needed.
+> Short interview or additional information needed.

 ### Outcome